Reflections on Managing a Remote Workforce

 Outcome-based performance management

 The most important success factor, bar none, is an outcome-based performance management approach.
-This means establishing complete clarity, mutually with the team, as to what the required outcomes are; instrumenting to ensure that performance versus the outcomes is tracked fairly, accurately, and easily; and, critically, rewarding success is rewarded and ensuring that failure comes with accountability.
+This means establishing complete clarity, mutually with the team, as to what the required outcomes are; instrumenting to ensure that performance versus the outcomes is tracked fairly, accurately, and easily; and, critically, ensuring that success is rewarded and that failure comes with accountability.

 Here’s my blunt view: if your emotional reaction about remote work is “I don’t trust my employees to work when at home” or your instinct is to ask your IT team to install activity tracking software on employee laptops to make sure your employees are moving their mouse and typing frequently, then I would argue that you’ve already failed in your role as an executive — even in an in-person only environment.
 If you have to rely on floor supervisors, cameras, or tracking software to ensure your workforce “stays busy,” then you’ve already lost; you’re neither staffed nor operating in a way to meet your organization’s real needs.